 Surgery may be an option for certain conditions if nonsurgical treatments don’t work.
 This can include surgery to release compressed nerves or blood vessels caused by carpal tunnel, bulging disks, TOS, or ganglion cysts.

-See a doctor if you continue to experience numbness or your numbness doesn’t improve when you change positions.
-Also see a doctor if you’re experiencing numbness in other areas or have other concerning symptoms.
+That said, see a doctor if you continue to experience numbness or your numbness doesn’t improve when you change positions.

 Call 911 for numbness that begins suddenly, especially when accompanied by weakness or paralysis, difficulty speaking, or a sudden severe headache as these are potential signs of a medical emergency like a stroke.

 What deficiency causes numbness in hands while sleeping?

 Vitamin B-12 deficiency can cause numbness in your hands while you sleep.

 Waking up with numb hands is likely nothing to be alarmed about if it happens occasionally and improves once your hands wake up.